btcpayserver/btcpayserver-doc/GettingStarted.md

 [![ConnectBTCPayWallet](https://img.youtube.com/vi/xX6LyQej0NQ/mqdefault.jpg)](https://www.youtube.com/watch?v=xX6LyQej0NQ "BTCPay - Connecting Wallet")

 If you're using altcoins, be sure to repeat the process for each of the alternative coins.
-Each coin has it's own wallet and derivation scheme.
+Each coin has its own wallet and derivation scheme.

 ## Creating the Point of Sale App